3urobeat/output-logger/README.md

 ### exitmessage
 A last message that will be printed when the application exits.
 Leave the string empty to disable the feature.

+### alwaysCutToWidth
+Setting this to true will always cut every message to the width of the terminal.
+This setting only works when the terminal is a TTY!
+If you only want to cut certain messages, check out the `cutToWidth` logger parameter.
+Active animations and messages with `remove` set to `true` will always be cut.

 ### animationinterval
 Time in ms to wait between animation frames.